 Consulting Services

 When an individual engaged to provide services is not an employee, this individual is typically referred to as an independent contractor.
-This is further defined depending on the nature of the work that is required: consultant or contractor.
+This is further defined depending on the nature of the work that is required: consulting or contracting (non-consulting).
 Each has its own engagement requirement under the University’s Procurement Policy.

 The Broader Public Sector (BPS) Expenses Directive must be incorporated into the acquisition of consulting services such that, under no circumstances can food, beverage, gratuities, laundry, dry cleaning and personal telephone calls be itemized and paid as part of any contract between the University and a consultant or separately reimbursed.
 Allowable business related travel and accommodation expenses can be claimed and reimbursed only when pre-approved by the University and the contract specifically provides for it.

-If engaging services from a Consultant, it is important to note that consulting services must be competitively sourced regardless of dollar value: a minimum of 3 supplier quotations are required for any engagement under $100,000.
+If engaging services from a consultant, it is important to note that consulting services must be competitively sourced regardless of dollar value: a minimum of 3 supplier quotations are required for any engagement under $100,000.
 Engagements of greater value must be sourced using an Open Competitive procurement process.
-If neither is possible, a Procurement Policy Exemptions Justification (PPEJ) form is required, a solid business case must be included, and authorization must be obtained from the President of the University.
+If neither is possible, a Procurement Policy Exemptions Justification (PPEJ) form is required, a solid business case must be included explaining why it was determined the service being procured is consulting.
+It is the department’s responsibility to ensure that sufficient information has been included in the PPEJ form to support the determination as the PPEJ authorization must be obtained from the President of the University.

 Consultant